albertopirillo/ing-sw-2021-pirillo-rocco-veliz/README.md

 ## Description of the JARs

+- The JARs are available both [here](deliverables/jars) and in the Release section

-To run the JARs, Java RE 15.0.2 is required
+- To run the JARs, Java RE 15.0.2 is required

 ### **server.jar**
 - Runs the server of the game, waiting for clients to connect